To vote in any UK elections you must be registered on the electoral register.

 Other ways to apply

-You can also apply for a Voter Authority Certificate by post.
+You can apply for a Voter Authority Certificate by post.
 Fill in the application form and send this to: Electoral Services, PO Box 634, Barnsley, S70 9GG.
-You can request a copy of the form by calling us on 01226 773070.
+You can also request a copy of the form by calling us on 01226 773070.

 You may also be able to apply in person by visiting Barnsley Town Hall, Church Street, Barnsley, S70 2TA.